 Landscape Attributes

-Shishigashira Japanese Maple is an open deciduous tree with an upright spreading habit of growth.
+Emerald Lace Japanese Maple is a deciduous tree with a more or less rounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.